localdevices/LiveORC/dev/DEVELOP.md

 - Bump version number (minor: fixes and bugs, medium: small changes in API, added features, major: large breaking changes or major new options and features)
-- Updated CHANGELOG.md
+- Update `CHANGELOG.md`.
 - ensure any new requirements are added to `dev/requirements.txt` without a version number (unless a specific version is required).
+- Run all tests satisfactorily.
+This requires an installation on python<3.12, tests fail with python=3.12 because the `assertEquals` changed name.
-- freeze `requirements.txt` as instructed below
+- freeze `requirements.txt` as instructed below.

 ## How to freeze packages